golubitsky/blog/quotes.md

 > Has object-oriented programming peaked?
 Is it something that is no longer going to be the future?
 I think the answer to that is 'yes'.

 —Richard Feldman, [The Next Paradigm Shift in Programming (YouTube)](https://youtu.be/6YbK8o9rZfI?t=2451)

+> Harmony — balance — does not mean fixity of inactive factors, but equilibrium of the most intense energies.

+— Arnold Schoenberg, Theory of Harmony (1911, 1922, tr.
+1978), p.
+31